 For most people, the common side effects are usually fatigue and feeling pain around where they got the shot.
 Less commonly, people experience headache, muscle pain, chills, fever and nausea.
 These side effects usually only last a couple days.

-Get the best protection against COVID-19 with a bivalent dose
+Get the best protection against new COVID-19 variants

-Since the COVID-19 vaccine has been available, the recommendations on the number and timing of doses you need for the best protection have changed over time.
+Since the COVID-19 vaccine has been available, the recommendations on the doses you need for the best protection have changed over time.
 These changes are a good thing because as vaccine experts have learned more about the coronavirus and its variants, they've been able to make improvements.

-If you have been putting off getting vaccinated, now is a perfect time since most people are fully vaccinated after one bivalent dose.
-And if you’ve already been vaccinated, getting a bivalent dose will help ensure the best protection against the current variants of the coronavirus.
+If you have been putting off getting vaccinated, now is a perfect time since most people only need one dose.
+And if you’ve already been vaccinated, getting the new COVID-19 vaccine will help ensure the best protection against the current variants of the coronavirus.